tarantool-php/phpunit-extras/README.md

-To simulate specific scenarios, such as establishing a connection to a server or returning specific responses in a specific order from the server, use the facilities of the `MockClientBuilder` class.
+To simulate specific scenarios, such as establishing a connection to a server or returning specific responses in a specific order from the server, use the facilities of the `TestDoubleClientBuilder` class.
 For example, to simulate the `PING` request:

 ```php
 use Tarantool\Client\Request\PingRequest;